IdealisticAI/Documentation/BigManage.md

 ### Generating an image from an image reference
 > Provide a description of the new image you want to create and attach a reference image.
 You can also specify optional settings like quality, size, and transparent background.
 For example, you could tell BigManage: “Create a vertical image of a character similar to this reference image, with a futuristic background.”
 ### Creating a non-image file
 > Provide the file name, format, and content you want to create.
 You can also indicate if the file is an image (for validation) or if you want to modify an existing file.
-Optional user instructions can guide how the file should be created.
+Optional instructions can guide how the file should be created.
 For example, you could tell BigManage: “Create a text file named ‘Report.txt’ with the content ‘Quarterly sales increased by 15%’.”
 ### Modifying a non-image file
 > Provide instructions on how to modify the contents of an existing file.
 For example, you could tell BigManage: “Update the text file ‘Report.txt’ to include ‘Quarterly profits increased by 20%’ at the end of the document.”
 ### Uploading attachments
 > BigManage lets you upload files like images, audio, documents, and more along with your messages.
 Keep in mind that the types of files you can upload may vary depending on the platform you’re using—some platforms support more file types than others.
 For example, you could tell BigManage: “Upload this image and attach the PDF report to the message.”
 ### Finding uploaded/created attachments
 > Provide keywords to search for attachments and specify the type of file you want (attachments, image, document, audio, or video).
 You can also indicate whether to search among uploaded files, created files, or both.
-For example, you could tell BigManage: “Find all documents containing ‘Quarterly Report’ that were created by the team” or “Search for images with the keyword ‘Logo’ among uploaded files.”
+For example, you could tell BigManage: “Find all documents containing ‘Quarterly Report’ that were created by the company” or “Search for images with the keyword ‘Logo’ among uploaded files.”

 ## Links
 ##### Links store and organize external resources connected to the company, positions, employees or in general.